The 2011 Poppies - the Judges!

 aspect of the industry, from niche licenses and products to general

 themes and news.
-There are 30 judges from 25 outlets, some
+There are 39 judges from a wide variety of

 of which I'm sure you'll recognize.